matplotlib/matplotlib/doc/devel/pr_guide.rst

     the flow of championed PRs reasonable.

 After giving the last required approval, the author of the approval should merge the PR.
-PR authors must not self-merge, except for when another reviewer explicitly allows it (e.g., "Approve modulo CI passing, may self merge when green", or "Take or leave the comments.
+PR authors should not self-merge except for when another reviewer explicitly allows it (e.g., "Approve modulo CI passing, may self merge when green", or "Take or leave the comments.
 You may self merge".).
-Core developers may also self-merge in exceptional emergency situations.

 .. _pr-automated-tests: